Drive Through Charisma

 Drive Through Charisma is the 1993 debut album by the Australian rock band The Fauves, released on Polydor.

 The original release of the album included a 22 track bonus disc, featuring early demos and some live songs.
 The bonus disc was accompanied by a separate booklet titled "22 Reasons Why A Band Shouldn't Put An Album Out In Its First Few Years."
 The booklet was written by the band and provided critical analysis for each track.

 Details

 Guitarist Phil Leonard later said of the album, "I think we took a few too many dark alleys on Drive Through Charisma."

 Cox said, "We stumped up $15K for our first album and somehow managed to stooge Polydor into signing us who were then stuck with us for another three releases.
 Rarely has such a modest sum produced so much quantity.
 At 65 minutes with 23 track bonus disc it was like a meal at Sizzler - lots of it, but stay away from the salad bar.
 Reviewers were unanimous in their opinion that the album was long."
+The album was recorded in a "mud-brick house in Daylesford", "with all the gear set up in a caravan".

+The album was fully recorded before the band signed with major label Polydor.
+Cox said, "I still never really understood why they signed us to begin with.
+That first record is a pretty challenging listen."